 - Your official English test report (if applicable)

 - Certified hard copy (*) of your GMAT/GRE score report (only for Master Business Administration or Industrial Engineering Management’ applicants)

 (*) A certified photocopy is a hard copy with an official stamp and signature on each page (if applicable also the reverse side) to verify that it is a true photocopy of the original document.
 This official stamp and signature may be from a notary or your school or university.
 Photocopies or scans of the documents mentioned above are not legal proof and therefore they cannot be accepted for enrolment.All documents submitted become property of the University of Twente and will not be returned to you.

-Admitted UT students are assisted with arranging visa formalities by International Office.
+Admitted UT students are assisted with arranging visa formalities by our Student services team.
 Students cannot apply for a visa themselves; all international Bachelor, Master or exchange students requiring visa or residence permit will be contacted by International Office and assisted with all visa procedures.
 For information about visa requirements, visa procedures, deadlines and frequently asked questions please visit the webpage for international students.

-International Office assists international students in finding accommodation by coordinating supply and demand.
-After submitting your completed Entrance Acceptance Form (EAF) you will receive a confirmation of receipt, including the online Housing Application Form.
-For further information about housing application procedures , general conditions and types of accommodation please visit the webpage for international students.
+Our Housing team assists international students in finding accommodation by coordinating supply and demand.
+After responding to the 'Offer of Admission' you will receive further information about housing including the link to the online Housing Application Form.
+For further information about housing application procedures, general conditions and types of accommodation please visit the webpage for international students.

 health & liability insurance

 All international students staying in the Netherlands are required by Dutch law to have health- and liability insurance.
-International Office can help you arrange a complete insurance package covering most health and liability costs during the introduction day for international students.
-For more information visit the webpage for international students.
+Our team can help you arrange a complete insurance package covering most health and liability costs during the introduction day for international students.

 Transportation: Flights & Trains